Management of acute coronary syndrome: Analgesics

 Analgesic agents that are most commonly used are opioids, and especially morphine, which is considered the analgesic of choice in patients with ST elevation.
 Along with its pain-controlling properties, morphine also reduces the work of breathing, alleviates breathlessness, reduces anxiety and has favorable action on hemodynamic parameters and cardiac oxygen consumption.
 However, in patients presenting without ST elevation, morphine has been shown to have adverse events potential, and its use is considered acceptable only after inadequate pain relief by medication specific against angina.
 Non-steroidal anti-inflammatory drugs are contraindicated for both categories of patients.

 Antiplatelet drugs

 All patients with acute coronary syndrome must immediately receive antiplatelet therapy, including aspirin and generally a second oral antiplatelet agent.
 Bleeding is the most important side-effect of antiplatelets.

 Aspirin

 Aspirin inhibits platelet aggregation and formation of blood clots.
-It is effective across the entire spectrum of acute coronary syndromes, and it actually has been shown to reduce the rate of death in patients with STEMI and in patients presenting without ST elevation.
+It is effective across the entire spectrum of acute coronary syndromes; it has been shown to reduce the rate of death in patients with STEMI and in patients presenting without ST elevation.
 Aspirin is contraindicated in patients with documented allergy or known platelet disorder.
 Patients who have had gastrointestinal symptoms while on long-term aspirin therapy are usually able to tolerate aspirin in the short term.
 For patients with true intolerance to aspirin clopidogrel is recommended.
 Lower doses need days to achieve full antiplatelet effect, therefore a loading dose is necessary for patients who are not already on aspirin.